MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Grumples.md

 It is the [[TfSD SB - Gamemodes - Extra Game|Extra Game]] version of [[TfSD SB - Enemies - Kabu|Kabu]].
 ### AI States
+#### Walk and Turn
+The enemy walks back and forth in a wave-like behavior.
+#### Jump and Turn
+The enemy jumps upwards with horizontal movement, and turns around when they touch ground.
+The jump has a timer.